HcomCoolCode/karten/README.md

 end
 ```

-While this is all you need, it wont pass many tests :( for example
+While that is all you need, it wont pass many tests :( for example

 ```
 	test "shuffled deck is not equal to original deck" do